 .zshrc for Zsh, should be sufficient.
 If your edits aren't working, try updating

-Log in to your console and type the following command:
+Log in to your console and type one of the following commands:

 cat ~/.bashrc # If using bash cat ~/.zshrc # If using zsh